 Dominica (official name: Commonwealth of Dominica) is a sovereign island nation.
 The capital, Roseau, is situated on the leeward side of the island.
 The country is a part of the Windward Islands in the Lesser Antilles archipelago of the Caribbean Sea.
 Its region is 750 square kilometers and the highest point is Morne Diablotins at 4,747ft elevation.
 The population is around 75,000 only.

 *Do You Know?
-Another Carribean island nation, Antigua & Barbuda’s Independence Day comes in the same month on November 1.
-Click here to read out more about this nation...
+Another Caribbean island nation, Antigua & Barbuda’s Independence Day comes in the same month on November 1.

 Dominica was first located by Europeans, including Sir Christopher Columbus, in 1493.
 The Caribs, who settled here in the fourteenth century, called the island Waitikubuli, which signifies “tall is her body” in the Kalinago dialect.
 On 3 November 1493, Christopher Columbus, on his second voyage, named the island after the day of the week on which he spotted it – a Sunday (‘Doménica’ in Italian).